naher94/rehanbutt.com/_projects/illustrations.markdown

       <img src="../img/illustrations/followingFollowing.jpg" alt="Map that Leads to You" />
     </div>
     <div class="medium-6 large-6 cell">
-      <p class="post-callout">"The map that leads to you...
+      <p class="post-callout-large">"The map that leads to you...
 Following, following, following to you"</p>
     </div>
 </div>
 <div class="grid-x grid-padding-x grid-margin-y">